ReentrantCoder/present/sdp/conclusion.md

 I got the facade UML diagram from wikipedia and all of other the UML diagrams from Liz Boese's CSCI 5828 lecture slides.

-I got the code for adapter and decorator from Head First Design Patterns, the code for composite and flyweight from Wikipedia, and the code for proxy from Sourcemaking.
+I got the code for adapter and decorator from Head First Design Patterns and the code for composite, proxy and flyweight from Wikipedia.

 ####References
 Liz Boese's CSCI 5828 Lecture Slides

 Head First Design Patterns
 Eric Freeman and Elisabeth Freeman with Kathy Sierra and Bert Bates

-Sourcemaking (sourcemaking.com)

 Object-Oriented Software Engineering: Using UML, Patterns, and Java, Third Edition,